 A Minimum Aquifer Level has been established in Rule 40D-8.626(3), F.A.C., for Well DV-1 that is located within the Dover/Plant City WUCA, as shown in Figure 3-3 in the Application's Handbook, described in Rule 40D-2.091.
 The Minimum Aquifer Level is affected by local and regional groundwater withdrawals.
 In order to compensate for the variable hydrogeologic factors within the region, a MALPZ is established based on the 30 ft. drawdown contour for the January 2010 frost/ freeze event as shown in Figure 3-3.
 In establishing the Minimum Aquifer Level, the District has determined that the actual water level is below the Minimum Aquifer Level.
 The District is implementing a Recovery Strategy for the Minimum Aquifer Level.
 The Dover/Plant City WUCA provisions of the Applicant's Handbook incorporated by reference in Rule 40D-2.091, F.A.C., and Chapters 40D-2, 40D-8 and 40D-80, F.A.C., set forth the regulatory portion of the recovery strategy for the Minimum Aquifer Level.
-Compliance with the Minimum Aquifer Level and the MALPZ by applicants with withdrawals for crop protection that have the potential to impact the Minimum Aquifer Level and the MALPZ will be addressed as specified in this Section.
+Compliance with the Minimum Aquifer Level and the MALPZ by applicants with withdrawals for crop protection within or proposed to be within the Dover/Plant City WUCA and all other Applicants for withdrawals for crop protection that have the potential to impact the Minimum Aquifer Level and the MALPZ will be addressed as specified in this Section.
 Compliance with this Section does not, by itself, satisfy the requirements of Chapter 40D-2, F.A.C., for applications submitted on or after June 16, 2011.